 - Add 20% overage/waste to the required tile quantity.
 We recommend ordering an additional 10%-15% of tile to cover overage/waste.
 Overage or waste accounts for uncertainty in dimensions, tile variations, damage during installation, and damage that may occur during shipping.

 - Purchase polished tile, if available.
 Most factories only manufacture unpolished or raw cement tiles.
 Currently, only one manufacturer provides the option to receive factory-polished tiles.
 Polished tiles have a satin sheen that simulates the finish all cement floor tiles achieve over time with care and use.
 The sheen develops from the abrasive forces acting on the tile from use.
 Raw tiles can be polished with a floor buffer and green pad after installation.
 But, the sheen won't develop immediately.
 Buffing will remove any surface color bleed on cement tile; but, you won't be able to us a floor buffer on a vertical backsplash installation.
-Become an expert and watch cement tiles being polished in our blog post, What is Cement Tile Polishing?
-Also, polished tiles are usually easier to install because grout doesn't stick to their slightly smoother surface.
+More information about cement tile polishing is available in our blog post, Polished Cement Tile Benefits Also, polished tiles are usually easier to install because grout and mortar doesn't stick to their slightly smoother surface.

 - Seal the tile with a penetrating sealer.
 Cement tile must be sealed with a high quality penetrating sealer.
 Like natural stones, cement tiles are porous in nature and a penetrating sealer provides a barrier by coating the cement particles in the tile, making it less likely they will retain stains or water.